fbouteruche/nfunctions/README.md

 ## How to provide feedback

 We are looking for feedback.
-Please, open an issue to record your feedback.
+Please, open an issue to record your feedback in our GitHub repository.